transformerlab/transformerlab-docs/docs/audio/text-to-speech-training.md

 # Training Text-to-Speech Models

-Transformer Lab allows you to **train custom Text-to-Speech (TTS) models** on CUDA.
+Transformer Lab allows you to **train custom Text-to-Speech (TTS) models** on CUDA and AMD.
 Fine-tune a model on your own dataset to capture a specific **voice, accent, or speaking style**.

 ## How It Works